Hard Facts About B2B Marketing and Sales

 One of the most frustrating things about being a B2B marketing and/or sales professional is that there are circumstances and environmental factors totally outside your control.
 I’ve seen truly great people seemingly stuck in situations where they are set up for failure.

 Medium.com had an interesting article from Larry Kim titled “11 Things You Can’t Change, So Quit Wasting Your Time Trying.”
 Kim stated that no matter the method you use (e.g., working harder, caring more), “The fact is, there are some things you just can’t change, no matter how hard you try.”
 I enjoyed the article because it reflects a hard truth I teach future entrepreneurs in my SBA and SCORE classes — to stay within their own zone of control.
+There is plenty of good content from Larry Kim and his colleagues at www.mobilemonkey.com.

 This below graphic illustrates the zone of control.
 At the bottom is a list of a few of the things you have total personal control over.
 For example, you decide how hard you work and the skills you will develop to enhance your marketplace value.
 The middle section contains items you can influence but not necessarily control, like the overall messaging, your budget, and your boss.
 The outer circle consists of items you have little or no control over: The economy, technology, government, etc., are going where they are going and chances are, you have no opportunity to impact them.
 In other words, if the train is heading in a certain direction, you had best either hop on or watch it pass, instead of standing in front of it.